The L-Homology Fundamental Class for IP-Spaces and the Stratified Novikov Conjecture: The symmetric signature as a map of spectra

 holds, where $\sigma'$ runs through the cells of $\partial \sigma$ and $o'$ is the orientation for which the incidence number $[o,o']$ is $(-1)^k$.

-\begin{prop} $\ad_\ipFun$ is an ad theory. \end{prop} \begin{proof} We only need to check parts (f) and (g) of \cite[Definition 3.10]{LM}.
-For the proof of (f) we use the gluing construction in the proof of Theorem \ref{t1} (and the notation there) and we define $\xi_{\tau,o}$ to be $\sum \xi_{\sigma,o_\sigma}$, where $\sigma$ runs throught the $n$-cells of $K'$.
-The proof of (g) is the same as the corresponding part of the proof of \cite[Theorem 7.13]{LM}. \end{proof} The forgetful functor $\Aa_\ipFun\to\Aa_\ip$ gives rise to a morphism $\ad_\ipFun \to \ad_\ip$ of ad theories. \begin{prop} The maps
+\begin{prop} $\ad_\ipFun$ is a connective ad theory. \end{prop} \begin{proof} We only need to check parts (f) and (g) of \cite[Definition 3.10]{LM}.
+For the proof of (f) we use the gluing construction in the proof of Theorem \ref{t1} (and the notation there) and we define $\xi_{\tau,o}$ to be $\sum \xi_{\sigma,o_\sigma}$, where $\sigma$ runs throught the $n$-cells of $K'$; then $\xi$ maps to a representative of $\Gamma_X$ by \cite[Corollary 5.16]{FM}.